 Ganino suggests recognizing employee anniversaries to amp-up personalization on your staff appreciation ideas.

 “A simple way to get started is to designate the last Friday of each month as the official celebration day for all of the anniversaries that happen in the following month," he says.
-“One organization I worked with did this by having senior leaders cook a waffle breakfast in each of their offices."

 This leads perfectly into the next important aspect of morale-boosting employee appreciation ideas: making appreciation a public and welcomed gesture.